Temporal-Difference estimation of dynamic discrete choice models: Theoretical Properties of TD estimators

-for suitable choices of $k_{r}$ and $k_{\phi}$.
-Note also that $\phi(a,x)^{\intercal}\omega$ and $r(a,x)^{\intercal}\xi$ are $L_{2}$ consistent for $h(a,x)$ and $g(a,x)$, respectively, at faster than $n^{-1/4}$ rates.
-Following the analysis of \citet{CEINR2018}, these facts imply that the estimator based on (\ref{eq:locally robust moment}) has the same limiting distribution as the one based on (\ref{eq:doubly robust moment - non parametric}).
+We focus on the general construction of the locally robust estimator, $\hat{\theta}$, using (\ref{eq:feasible locally robust moment}).
+As mentioned in the previous sub-section, we advocate cross-fitting to obtain this estimator.
+This entails computing $\tilde{\theta},\hat{\lambda},\hat{h},\hat{g}$ using one half of the sample, say $\mathcal{N}_{2}$, and plugging them into the locally robust moment to compute $\hat{\theta}$ as the solution to $\mathbb{E}_{n}^{(1)}[\zeta_{n}(\tilde{{\bf a}},\tilde{{\bf x}};\theta,\hat{h},\hat{g})]=0$, where $\mathbb{E}_{n}^{(1)}[\cdot]$ is the empirical expectation using only observations from the other half of the sample $\mathcal{N}_{1}$.
+Following the analysis of \citet{CEINR2018}, it can be shown that this estimator has the same limiting distribution as the one based on (\ref{eq:doubly robust moment - non parametric}).
 In particular, it achieves parametric rates of convergence.
-We state the the regularity conditions and the theorem below (for the remainder of this section we allow $\theta^{*}$ to be be vector valued):
+We state the regularity conditions below (for the remainder of this section we allow $\theta^{*}$ to be vector valued):